 Unlike the manual cash mechanism, the Zap transfer mechanism made it more difficult for others to immediately observe the arrival of the transfer, as the program recipient was notified of the transfer arrival via a discrete beep.
-This was particularly relevant for Zap transfer recipients, many of whom wore their phones around their necks so that they could be notified of the mtransfer at any place or time.36 In theory, this could have allowed Zap program recipients to have private information about the arrival of transfer, thereby affecting their bargaining power with respect to how the cash transfer was used within or outside of the household.37 While the Zap treatment did not have an impact on the likelihood of inter-household sharing (Table A5), it did appear to affect intra-household dynamics.
-In focus group interviews, Zap program recipients reported that they did not immediately inform their spouses about the arrival of the transfer, but waited until they were in the privacy of their home.
-By contrast, since Cash and Mobile program recipients often obtained their transfer with other household members, they immediately provided the cash transfer to that family member, with little opportunity to discuss how the transfer would be used.
+This was particularly relevant for Zap transfer recipients, many of whom wore their phones around their necks so that they could be notified of the m-transfer at any place or time.36 In theory, this could have allowed Zap program recipients to have private information about the arrival of transfer, thereby affecting their bargaining power with

-34The regressions in Table 8 (Panel A) were estimated by imputing a zero value for those recipients who had not used a mobile phone.
+34The regressions in Table 7 (Panel A) were estimated by imputing a zero value for those recipients who had not used a mobile phone.
 We also estimated this table conditional on whether the recipient had used a mobile phone since the last harvest.
 The results are largely robust to this alternative specification.

-35The regressions in Table 8 (Panel B) were estimated by imputing a zero value if the household did not have any migrants.
+35The regressions in Table 7 (Panel B) were estimated by imputing a zero value if the household did not have any migrants.
 We also estimated these results conditional on whether the household had a migrant.
 The results are largely robust to this specification.